Meet the trainers

 A consistent theme has been his involvement with the BFPSA/FIA, the standards organisations and the environment legislation of the Montreal and Kyoto protocols.
 His specialism is fire extinguishing products and systems.

-Graham joined the Technical Team in February 2011.
-With a specialism in FD&A, he acts as Secretary to the FD&A Council and represents the FIA on the Euralarm Section Fire.
-He also represents FIA on various technical standardisation committees including, BSI, CEN and ISO.
-As a trainer Graham supports FIA professional training on BS 5839-1.
-Prior to joining us he worked for 12 years at Honeywell Life Safety as Regulatory Manager
+Graham originally joined the Technical Team as a Technical Manager in February 2011, but retired from the office Technical Team in 2017, and now presents many of our training courses.
+With a specialism in FD&A, he previously acted as Secretary to the FD&A Council.
+He also represented FIA on various technical standardisation committees including, BSI, CEN and ISO.
+As a trainer, Graham supports FIA professional training on BS 5839-1.
+Prior to joining us he worked for 12 years at Honeywell Life Safety as Regulatory Manager.

 Ian has 25 years experience of working with a wide range of fire and lighting manufacturers.
 He was co-opted onto BS 5266 part 1 in 2015 as the independent industry expert on new technology through his work with innovative manufacturers.
 He has lectured for CIBSE and the Lighting Industry Association.
 He has been a trainer for the FIA since 2012.